abaddon/POC_DDD_ddmandate/README.md

 The domain that I decided to analyse is the creation of a Direct Debit in the financial word.
 Few thigs to know regarding the payments in the financial world:
 1. SEPA and Bacs doesn't have any kind of protocol that evaluate if the customer is subscribing a DD Mandate using his banks or not... this check is in charge to the firm
-2. An investment firm can accept investment only from customer's bank accounts.
+2. An investment firm can accept investment only from the customer's bank accounts.
 It's not possible accept money that come from a parent's bank account or other

 Subscibe